smudgelang/smear/doc/tutorial/pinball-tutorial.rst

 that the timer is limited in scope to the ``lockout`` state.
 All that's left is to implement the timers.

-Fortunately for us, Smear has support for cancellable timers.
+Now we get to make use of the fact that Smear has support for cancellable timers.
 To use it, we call ``SRT_delayed_send()`` with the name of the state machine, the name of the event, a pointer to the event payload (NULL for now, explained later), and a delay in milliseconds.
 This function returns a ``cancel_token_t``, which gets used later exactly once in a call to ``SRT_cancel``.

 .. code-block:: c
    :include: 05_main.c